mdefrance/AutoCarver/docs/source/comparison.rst

 Caveats
 -------

-* All three libraries are actively maintained; the table reflects the public APIs as of AutoCarver |release|.
+* All three libraries are actively maintained; the table reflects the public APIs as of AutoCarver |release| (2026-05).
 Open an issue if anything has drifted.
+* The DP top-K search strategy is statistically equivalent to the previous enumerate-and-score path: parity tests pin bit-exact agreement against :func:`scipy.stats.kruskal` (continuous) and :func:`scipy.stats.chi2_contingency` (binary, including the Yates correction).
+Performance numbers in older issues, pre-DP, are no longer representative.